syncfusion-content/asp.netwebforms-docs/aspnet/Maps/User-Interaction.md

 ## MultiSelection

-This feature enables you to select multiple map shapes on mouse taps accompanied by "**Control**" key press.
+This feature enables you to select multiple Map shapes on mouse taps accompanied by "**Control**" key press.
 For this feature to get enabled, set the property `SelectionMode` as "**Multiple**" along with the `EnableSelection` property.

 {% highlight js %}